Understanding how much auto-enrolment is going to cost your business and employees is important.

 Note – if they do not currently pay tax, it may not be the best option for them.

 The third payment method is salary sacrifice (sometimes called salary exchange).
 It means your employees agree to give up part of their pre-tax salary in exchange for a payment into their pension, equal to the pre-tax pension contribution they would normally make.
 You then add your employer payment and the total is paid into their pension.
+The full payment is referred to and treated as an employer payment.

 Example: Let's assume salary is £25,000 and a contribution rate of 5% of your employee's basic pensionable salary as a pension contribution.
 But instead of paying £1,250 into their pension, they exchange £1,250 of their gross salary.
 Because they pay less NI on their reduced salary, their take home pay is higher.